Troubleshooting firewall issues

 If you’re not passing your Twilio Network Test or having connectivity issues, you might be on a bad network.
 Try switching over to a more secure connection or use a different computer and try again!

 Pro tip: Are you using a company-issued or school computer?
 Such computers may have an extra layer of security installed and might be blocking your ability to establish a strong connection for your Live session.
 We recommend using your personal computer for your upcoming Live session.

 If you’re using an antivirus or firewall software, please ensure that Chrome and dscout are trusted or allowed by these programs.

 Or you could temporarily disable your antivirus or firewall to see if this resolves the issue.You can simply disable your firewall and re-run the Twilio Network Test to see if your tests pass this time around.

-For the more technical-savvy, you can configure your firewall to allow communication with Twilio's API.
-To do so, please refer to the following whitelisted IP address ranges:
+For more technical-savvy scouts, you can configure your firewall to allow communication with Twilio's API.
+To do so, please refer to the following allow-listed IP address ranges:

 |Server IP Address Range / Hostnames||Port and Protocol|